mbenoukaiss/teletel/README.md

 ```

 ## Features
+- `minitel2` switches to compatibility mode for the Minitel 2. **Enabled by default**
+- `minitel1b` switches to compatibility mode for the Minitel 1B, disables some features that are not
+ available on the Minitel 1B. **Disabled by default**
 - `colors` when enabled, changes the `Color` enum variants to be the 8 colors available on the
  versions of Minitel that support colors instead of grayscale. **Disabled by default**
 - `serial` enables communicating with the Minitel through a USB port. **Disabled by default**